GrahamDumpleton/mod_wsgi/docs/error-reference.rst

    Verify the socket file's permissions match the daemon group's ``user=`` and ``umask=``.
 Check that ``WSGISocketPrefix`` is on a filesystem the Apache user can traverse.

+   For ``ENOENT`` specifically, this error can also fire when an Apache graceful restart has rotated the daemon socket path and an old child worker (still finishing keep-alive or long-running traffic) attempts to reach a path that no longer exists.
+The trigger is most often a system log-rotation service such as ``logrotate`` issuing the graceful restart.
+See :doc:`configuration-directives/WSGISocketRotation` for details.

 .. _WSGI0118: